(Click at upper right for full-screen experience.)

 A massive Norway maple once stood near Meade's grave, providing shade for Sheridan, Grant, Sherman, Joshua Lawrence Chamberlain, Dan Sickles and other famous visitors to the general's grave over the years.
 On Memorial Day weekend 2016, the treasured, 160-year-old tree was removed, a victim of old age.

-Every New Year's Eve, members of the General Meade Society hold a ceremony at the grave to honor Meade, who was born in Cadiz, Spain, on Dec.
+Every New Year's Eve -- the general's birthday -- members of the General Meade Society hold a ceremony at the grave to honor him.
+Meade was born in Cadiz, Spain, on Dec.
 31, 1815.
 A docent in the cemetery gift shop told me as many as 400 people have attended the annual event at Meade's gravesite.

 QUOTABLE: "Philadelphia yesterday, in a manner that greatly honored it, testified to its regard for simple manly worth.
 Its places of trade were closed, its looms and hammers were still, its streets were filled with crowds, and yet were hushed with a stillness that was full of gloom.
 Only one man gone from among her million of people; but he was a soldier who had swept back forever the enemy that marched across the mountain wall to threaten commonwealth and city alike with carnage and plunder.
 George Gordon Meade was the hero of Gettysburg, who, called at a moment's notice, while on the march, to take command of a vast army, commanded it so well that the final conquest of the foe whom he met and defeated at Gettysburg was but a matter of time."